-5. The New Year’s Eve Bash at Travis Marina Bar
+4. Lucky Drive New Year’s Bash at Travis Marina Bar

 While not technically in Sausalito, Travis Marina Bar is down in Fort Baker – which is close enough, right?
-They’re planning a New Year’s Eve Bash from 8:30pm through midnight with live music by The Recyclists.
+They’re planning their Lucky Drive New Year’s Bash on New Year’s Eve from 8 pm through midnight with live music by Sally Dominguez and Richard Benyon starting at 8 pm.
 It’s $20 to attend, but the views will be worth that alone!